Dimitar23/RockPaperScissors/README.md

 # Rock, Paper, Scissors

-A simple Rock, Paper Scissors game played from the console written in JavaScript.
+A simple Rock, Paper Scissors game with basic UI using JavaScript and Flexbox.